katealexander/TSAseq-Alexander2020/peaksOfInterest_DiffBind/README.md

 I followed this tutorial: https://stats.idre.ucla.edu/r/dae/logit-regression/
 ## Selection of variables
-The variables of interest can be continuous (i.e. SON concentration at baseline)
+The variables of interest can be continuous (i.e. SON concentration at baseline) or discrete (i.e. gene dense versus gene sparse).
+I chose SON concentration at baseline, gene density, HiC subcompartment, and number of neighboring p53 peaks based on my other experimental observations.
+However, additional or other variables can also be examined.
 ## Setting up the data

 ```